 The School of Education and Sociology (EDSOC) is home to courses and research in the fields of childhood, education and sociology.
-It's where we examine the world through the way we learn.
-We're training the next generation of school and educational leaders and managers, early years practitioners, the wider workforce working with children and young people, civil service and those working in the charity and third sector locally and internationally.
-We offer PGCE teacher training and undergraduate, postgraduate and research qualifications.
+It's where we examine the world through the way we learn, and where we think critically about society, social structures and social inequalities.
+We're training the next generation of school and educational leaders and managers, early years practitioners, and the wider workforce working with children and young people.
+We also prepare our graduates for work in the civil service, in local government, policy and research roles in the charity and third sector locally and internationally.
+We also offer PGCE teacher training and undergraduate, postgraduate and research qualifications.

 Within EDSOC, we're making a difference locally, nationally and internationally through our teaching, research and community engagement.
 Our research is embedded in our teaching and community engagement.